 Sure enough, it’s not just a Catholic thing.
 We Baptists do stingy too.
 Visiting someplace else only amplifies it.
 Communion means the tiniest bits of bread, pre-plated and barely a centimetre square.
 Even if we occasionally share a loaf, we Baptists are conditioned to pick off the slightest morsel.
 To do otherwise feels almost carnal.

 Whatever happened to the feast?
 Where is abundance?
-What about grace lavishly given?
-The unbridled hospitality of God?
-The pull-up-a-chair kind of welcome that God extends through Christ?
+The unbridled hospitality of God … that pull-up-a-chair kind of welcome that God extends through Christ?

 Several years ago, I came across this poem in the journal Daughters of Sarah, written by Lauren Mittermann.
 It says something of what I feel.
 It’s called Lunch with God: